sielaff/collegePortfolio/README.md

 As well as a few other side projects.
 This is mostly very base-level code but should demonstrate proficiency with Object-Oriented programming, C++ and Python.
-Some of this code is un-optimized and represents my first forays into the topics demonstrated.
+Some of this code is suboptimal and represents my first forays into the topics demonstrated.